A whole new world! Don’t you dare close your eyes….

 The term “level” is often used interchangeably with “mission,” “stage” (winking at you, Super Smash Bros!), or “map.”

-1. What Makes a Good Level?
+What Makes A Good Level?

 Creating a level is more than just designing a layout and building whatever environment you feel like building.
 Good level design amps up the player experience.
 As you’ll see throughout these tutorials, a common theme is to build a level with purpose.